-8-6A-9: PROPERTY BOUNDARY ADJUSTMENT OR DIVISION:
+8-6A-10: PROPERTY BOUNDARY ADJUSTMENT OR DIVISION:

 - A. Purpose: The purpose of these regulations is to allow for the adjustment of property lines between existing properties, to allow for the reduction in the number of buildable lots, or to allow the creation of an additional parcel from an original parcel of record for the transfer of ownership or development. - B. Applicability: These regulations apply to all existing lots and parcels in Star city limits.
-For a property division, any original parcel of record, as it exists in its original configuration in the City of Star after December 12, 1997, or a County parcel of record that is being annexed into the City of Star, may be eligible for one (1) administrative property division provided that both new parcels meet the current dimensional standards of this title.
+For a property division, any original parcel, or lot of record, as it exists in its original configuration in the City of Star after December 12, 1997, or a County parcel of record that is being annexed into the City of Star, and is not the result of a previous property division in the County, may be eligible for one (1) administrative property division provided that both new parcels meet the current zoning and dimensional standards of this title.
 It shall be the responsibility of the applicant to provide proper proof to the administrator showing eligibility for this property division.